OEBBleo/Splunk-App-for-MISP/README.md

 Search for MISP attributes on a MISP instance using the MISP API.

-Queries a list of MISP attributes and provides filter and data normaization features.
+Queries a list of MISP attributes and provides filter and data normalization features.
 It is possible to filter tags, events, values, timestamps, to_ids etc. and to normalize the output using normalize_fields (enabled by default).

 #### Syntax
 which makes app maintenance much easier.